apivideo/api.video-python-client/docs/VideosApi.md

 from apivideo.model.videos_list_response import VideosListResponse from apivideo.model.bad_request import BadRequest from pprint import pprint

 # Enter a context with an instance of the API client
 with apivideo.AuthenticatedApiClient(__API_KEY__) as api_client:
     # Create an instance of the API class
     api_instance = videos_api.VideosApi(api_client)
     title = "My Video.mp4" # str | The title of a specific video you want to find.
-The search will match exactly to what term you provide and return any videos that contain the same term as part of their titles. (optional) tags = [
+The search will match exactly to what term you provide and return any videos that contain the same term as part of their titles. (optional) tags = ["captions", "dialogue"] # [str] | A tag is a category you create and apply to videos.
-        ""tags": ["captions", "dialogue"]",
-    ] # [str] | A tag is a category you create and apply to videos.
 You can search for videos with particular tags by listing one or more here.
-Only videos that have all the tags you list will be returned. (optional) metadata = [
-        "[{"key":"Author", "value":"John Doe"}, {"key":"Format", "value":"Tutorial"}]",
-    ] # [str] | Videos can be tagged with metadata tags in key:value pairs.
+Only videos that have all the tags you list will be returned. (optional) metadata = [{"key":"Author", "value":"John Doe"}, {"key":"Format", "value":"Tutorial"}] # [str] | Videos can be tagged with metadata tags in key:value pairs.
 You can search for videos with specific key value pairs using this parameter. (optional) description = "New Zealand" # str | If you described a video with a term or sentence, you can add it here to return videos containing this string. (optional) live_stream_id = "li400mYKSgQ6xs7taUeSaEKr" # str | If you know the ID for a live stream, you can retrieve the stream by adding the ID for it here. (optional) sort_by = "publishedAt" # str | Allowed: publishedAt, title.
 You can search by the time videos were published at, or by title. (optional)